 SaaS product testing – where defects impact every paying customer and changes are rapid-fire – poses unique and daunting challenges.
-The speed of automated testing is appealing, but what specific challenges does automating testing bring?
+The speed of test automation is appealing, but what specific challenges does automating testing bring?

 Sanity/smoke tests (testing to make sure there is no collateral damage in apparently unconnected code) are a prime application for automation in SaaS.
 An automated test suite that exercises all of the major features of the system each time a new revision is released does a lot to catch the kind of bug that can bring users to ask, “Didn’t they test this thing?”
 Design your automation to check everything for basic functionality without going too deeply into any one feature’s parameter stack, and then flesh it out with links to regression test suites for prior feature releases and defects.